MaSe69/dssb/index.md

 Update (January 2024):<br>
 At this start of 2024, I am preparing for the repetition of this course.<ok>

-# Part I - Getting Started with Pandas
+# Getting Started with Pandas

 Okay, let's get started with the [Setup 2024 for Plotly, Pandas on Ubuntu](setup_ubuntu_pandas_plotly)